-There are two main options on where to stay in Budapest.
+There are two main options for where to stay in Budapest.
 The Pest or Buda side of the city, which are separated by the Danube River.
 The Buda side of the city (which is older and set amongst the hills) is more residential, and the Pest side is more lively.

 You can’t really go wrong, but since most restaurants and transportation hubs are located on the Pest side of the river, I recommend staying on Pest to make things a bit easier.

 We stayed in a very affordable centrally-located Airbnb (a block or two off the Danube River), but there are many great hotels options as well.
-Overall it is a very safe city and we felt comfortable walking and taking public transportation at all times of the day, just be sure to take normal precautions that you would in any major city.
+Overall Budapest is a very safe city and we felt comfortable walking and taking public transportation at all times of the day, just be sure to take normal precautions that you would in any major city.